 So, which type is best for hair loss?

 And another thing to consider is that, some pulsed lasers used for hair removal seem to get converted into thermal energy more efficiently than continuous lasers and so, can "kill" hair follicles more effectively.
-So, use a pulsed laser device and you might risk suppressing your hair follicles rather than stimulating them!
+So, use a pulsed laser device and you might be suppressing your hair follicles instead of stimulating them!

-But, if you’re still considering laser therapy for your hair loss, the next page compares clinics with hand-held products.
+But, if you’re still thinking about some form of laser hair growth therapy, the next page compares clinics with hand-held products.

 This is page 1 of 2.

 Read next page?
-Clinics vs. Hair Laser Combs.
+Laser Clinics vs. Hair Laser Combs.